-From December 8, the largest illuminated nativity scene in the world.
+From December 8th to End January/ Early February, the largest illuminated nativity scene in the world.

-From Friday, December 8, 2017, to the end of January 2018, 15,000 light bulbs illuminate the hill in front of the village of Manarola, one of the famous Cinque Terre.
+From Saturday, December 8th, 2018, to tSunday, February 3rd, 2019, 15,000 light bulbs illuminate a Nativity Scent on the hill in front of the village of Manarola, one of the famous Cinque Terre.

 With its 300 life-size figures, Manarola Nativity Scene is the biggest nativity scene in the world.

 It all started in 1961, when Mario Andreoli, a former railway worker who is now in his nineties, began to build this spectacular 4,000-square-meter piece of art.